Skip to main content

 pip freeze > requirements.txt

 ⚠️ Note: It is only safe to run the above command in a virtual environment.
-Otherwise, it will generate all installed Python packages on the system, which may prevent the cloud function from starting up properly.
+Otherwise, it will generate all installed Python packages on the system, which may cause the cloud function to fail to start up properly.

 Typical requirements.txt contents: